 Filed on: October 5, 2011

-Current status: PSC Ruled in our clients' favor; written order pending
+Current status: PSC Ruled in our clients' favor; appeal to circuit court expected

 The City of Milwaukee plans to build a 2.1-mile fixed street car line in downtown Milwaukee.
 General construction of the $64.6 million rail line woud be funded by $55 million in federal transit aid (previously allocated twenty years ago) and $9.7 million in tax-incremental financing district funds.
 However, there are other costs associated with the street car.
 Construction will require the modification and relocation of underground utility facilities such as cables and gas and transmission lines.
 Cost estimates for these tasks exceed $55 million, potentially doubling the whole cost of the streetcar.